-In order to promote the developments made by the project (thematic reports, etc.), a complete publication repository is maintained on the project website.
-It contains:
+In order to promote the advances made by the project (thematic reports, etc.), a complete publication repository shall be maintained on the project website.
+It will contain:

 - Project Communications

 - Conference papers

 - Presentations

-- Public reports
+- · Public reports

 - etc.

-LOTUS partners must inform the WP7 leader on publications (submitted and accepted); the WP7 leader will remind the partners regularly to report new publications and update the records.
+LOTUS partners are expected to inform the WP7 leader on publications (submitted and accepted); the WP7 leader will remind the partners regularly to report new publications and update the records.